Kewal89/gitdiff/SOLUTION.md

 ## 7. Future Improvements
 1. Error Handling for Backend and Frontend can be added.
 2. Support for Empty, Removed and assets (svg, png etc) files.
+3. More test cases for Components and Modules can be added.
 ...

 ## 8. Setup and Running Instructions